Field Notes

 There are stories shaped by legacy and consequence, like Killers of the Flower Moon and Les Misérables, and others driven by resilience, loyalty and the pull to keep going, like Top Gun: Maverick and Harry Potter and the Deathly Hallows – Part 2.

 Some are expansive.
-Some are controlled,.
+Some are controlled.
 Others unravel completely.
-But all of them understand something essential about being human, and that’s what stays.
+But all of them understand something essential about being human.

 • Avengers: Infinity War